-Yale Course Search is the official resource for viewing and searching course offerings at Yale University.
-Students, faculty, staff, and the general public can use Yale Course Search to view basic information about course offerings in Yale College, the Graduate School of Arts and Sciences, and several of the professional schools.
-Persons with an active NetID can login to Yale Course Search and utilize additional features, such as comparing course evaluations and creating planning worksheets.
+Yale Course Search is the official resource for viewing and searching course offerings at Yale College, the Graduate School for Arts and Sciences, and several professional schools.
+Students, faculty, staff, and the general public can use Yale Course Search to view basic information about course offerings.
+Persons with an active NetID can log into Yale Course Search and utilize additional features.

-Q: Is Yale Course Search what I use to enroll in courses?
+Q: Is Yale Course Search where I register for courses?

 Q: What are the recommended browsers to use for Yale Course Search?

 A: Yale Course Search performs best using the most current versions of Chrome, Firefox, and Safari.
 If you are using Internet Explorer, you must deselect the Compatibility View settings.

 Q: I don’t see the syllabus button for the course I’m viewing.
 Why is that?

 A: Syllabi are posted by instructors on Canvas.
 If a syllabus button is missing from a course, it means the instructor for the course has not posted a syllabus to the course’s Canvas site yet.

 Q: Who can use Yale Course Search?

 A: Limited course information is available to the general public through Yale Course Search.
 When logged in, additional information becomes available based on your role and your school.